 Massage therapy is a form of physical therapy involving manipulation of the muscles, tendons, ligaments and fascia.

-Massage therapy includes deep tissue massage, sports massage, trigger point therapy and myofascial release.
+Our approach includes deep tissue massage, sports massage, trigger point therapy, manual lymphatic massage, Thai massage and myofascial release.

 What we treat:

 Back pain – Neck pain – Muscle, tendon and ligament sprains / tears – Hip pain – Knee pain – Foot and ankle pain – Shoulder pain – Tennis elbow –

 Golfers elbow – Carpel tunnel – Sports injuries – Running injuries – Cycling injuries – Disc prolapse – Trapped nerves – Sciatica – Arthritis – Head aches – Pre/post natal care – Pre/post surgical rehabilitation – Repetitive strain injuries.

 Alina Chauhan Physiotherapist and Massage Therapist